 The Due to the skill of our surgeons, our team commonly takes on the cases that other hospitals categorize as too difficult.
 Since minimally invasive surgical techniques are less taxing on the body, complex surgeries are now available to patients who were previously considered too high-risk, including older patients and those having repeat procedures.

 Where other hospitals may occasionally utilize minimally invasive techniques for a limited scope of procedures, our surgeons utilize this approach in all types of routine and complex coronary procedures.

 The surgeons at our Weisner Cardiothoracic Surgery Center have a wide range of expertise in routine and complex procedures, including:

-The team also performs surgery for aortic aneurysm and congenital cardiovascular abnormalities in adults.
-The state-of-the-art Center includes a 52-bed unit for recovering cardiac surgery patients.
-The Weisner Centers comprehensive monitoring network closely monitors each patient's heart functions to assure a successful recuperation.
-Related services available to the Hospital's cardiac patients include the Leon Hess Interventional Cardiology Center, the Cardiac Care Unit (CCU), and the Cardiac Rehabilitation and Prevention Center.
+Recovering patients at the 52-bed Surgery Center benefit from a comprehensive monitoring network which closely observes heart functions to ensure a successful recuperation.
+Related services available to our cardiac patients include the Leon Hess Interventional Cardiology Center, the Cardiac Care Unit (CCU) and the Cardiac Rehabilitation and Prevention Center.